ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-The JavaScript Hack That Let Me Add Dark Mode to My Site in Seconds - <a href="https://blog.stackademic.com/the-javascript-hack-that-let-me-add-dark-mode-to-my-site-in-seconds-e3bef85b071a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Trick That Made My Portfolio Auto-Update With My Latest Projects - <a href="https://medium.com/codrift/the-javascript-trick-that-made-my-portfolio-auto-update-with-my-latest-projects-6d8f849f0756?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**
+✍️ **posted by `Codrift `**

-<blockquote>Dark mode has become more than just a design trend — it’s a necessity.
-Users expect it, browsers encourage it, and honestly, my eyes thank…
+<blockquote>When I first built my portfolio, it looked beautiful — clean sections, polished design, and well-presented projects.
+But within a few…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>2.
-5 Practical Examples of the Singleton Pattern in JavaScript - <a href="https://codebyumar.medium.com/5-practical-examples-of-the-singleton-pattern-in-javascript-b73e8cbd32d0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Used JavaScript to Build a Live Polling System for My Website in Minutes - <a href="https://medium.com/codrift/how-i-used-javascript-to-build-a-live-polling-system-for-my-website-in-minutes-73da4f495ed3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>Singletons ensure “only one instance” of something.
-Here are 5 real-world cases in JavaScript where that’s exactly what you need.
+<blockquote>I’ve always loved adding interactive features to my website.
+Static content works, but nothing beats getting visitors actively involved.
+A…
-Continue reading on Medium »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>3.
-7 JavaScript Tricks That Made Me Feel Like a Senior Dev Overnight - <a href="https://blog.stackademic.com/7-javascript-tricks-that-made-me-feel-like-a-senior-dev-overnight-d13c3b7523a8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Shortcut That Turned My Blog Into a Voice-Controlled Experience - <a href="https://medium.com/codrift/the-javascript-shortcut-that-turned-my-blog-into-a-voice-controlled-experience-c3836ac5fcb5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>I’ll be honest: I’ve spent years writing JavaScript the hard way.
-Loops where array methods could shine, spaghetti promises instead of…
+<blockquote>When I first started writing my blog, I thought about design, typography, and navigation.
+But one day, I asked myself a crazy question…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>4.
-The Debugging Wall: The Day a Silent JavaScript Bug Almost Broke Me - <a href="https://javascript.plainenglish.io/the-debugging-wall-the-day-a-silent-javascript-bug-almost-broke-me-08294f3b4d3f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build Interactive Web Pages With JavaScript - <a href="https://medium.com/@Ciara-Hayes/how-to-build-interactive-web-pages-with-javascript-965fe8112ee0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Preston`**
+✍️ **posted by `Ciara Hayes`**

-<blockquote>How a single invisible bug taught me patience, process, and better debugging habits
+<blockquote>The web has evolved from a static medium of interconnected documents to a dynamic and interactive experience.
+At the heart of this…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-I Created a JavaScript App That Syncs Notes Across All My Devices Instantly - <a href="https://javascript.plainenglish.io/i-created-a-javascript-app-that-syncs-notes-across-all-my-devices-instantly-83bcb0e0c505?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When and Why to Use the Revealing Module Pattern (Modern JavaScript) - <a href="https://codebyumar.medium.com/when-and-why-to-use-the-revealing-module-pattern-modern-javascript-78f784b6e36e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**
+✍️ **posted by `CodeByUmar`**

-<blockquote>How I Built My Own Cross-Device Notes System Without a Heavy Backend
+<blockquote>Encapsulate state, expose a clean public API, avoid global leaks, and make legacy or script-tag projects maintainable without a build step.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-5 Angular Hacks That Make You Look Like a 10x Developer - <a href="https://medium.com/@saneekadam1326/5-angular-hacks-that-make-you-look-like-a-10x-developer-c7f1a431bd9a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Proxy Pattern in JavaScript: Explained with Real-World Examples - <a href="https://codebyumar.medium.com/proxy-pattern-in-javascript-explained-with-real-world-examples-26f8aded94e6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding master`**
+✍️ **posted by `CodeByUmar`**

-<blockquote>Stop shipping slow pages and pretend performance.
-Apply these five pragmatic changes and watch your app feel instant.
+<blockquote>Control, validate, or extend access to objects in powerful ways without touching their original code.
 Continue reading on Medium »</blockquote>

 <h3>7.
-7 Simple Examples of the Observer Pattern in Vanilla JS - <a href="https://codebyumar.medium.com/7-simple-examples-of-the-observer-pattern-in-vanilla-js-16c24cb2be62?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Real-World Examples of the Decorator Pattern in JavaScript - <a href="https://codebyumar.medium.com/5-real-world-examples-of-the-decorator-pattern-in-javascript-77f195491a4b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `CodeByUmar`**

-<blockquote>Learn how to build your own publish/subscribe system in plain JavaScript, no frameworks required.
+<blockquote>Add logging, retries, caching, access control, and rate limits to your code without changing the original implementation; wrap it.
 Continue reading on Medium »</blockquote>

+<h3>8.
+How I Used JavaScript to Create a Real-Time Price Tracker for Anything Online - <a href="https://medium.com/codrift/how-i-used-javascript-to-create-a-real-time-price-tracker-for-anything-online-da65220b9c46?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ahad Ahad`**

+<blockquote>From messy manual checks to a fully automated live dashboard that saved me hours
+Continue reading on Codrift »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>